 Tags are just another word for keywords.
 Use tags to describe your artwork – colours, subject matter, medium, brand, style, etc. If someone is searching the web, typing into the search box on Google or any other site, and what they type matches your keywords, your work will appear for them.
 So it’s important that the keywords you pick are numerous (more chance to be seen) and relevant (give the people what they are actually looking for).

-You can input a title, tags, and a description.
-Tags are delimited (separated) with commas, and you can have a max of 50 tags on Redbubble (though I very rarely use that many).
+For each artwork, you can input a title, tags, and a description.
+Tags are delimited (separated) with commas.
+They recommend using only 15, but you can input a maximum of 50 tags.
+I very rarely use that many.

 For this artwork, I have input 22 tags.
 They reflect the subject matter (budgies), the colours (blue, yellow), my name (jessicaamber), and intended audiemce (kids).